rbmcnutt/boot_camp_demo/README.md

 22. Add Wiz CICD Policies to the pipeline scans to make the pipeline fail for vulns.. then iac<br>

 23. Extra credit..
-Figure out how to run pipeline steps on previous step failre (step conditons)
+Figure out how to run pipeline steps on previous step failure (step conditons)